 Do you have an employee who reports ill?
-In the Netherlands, you must notify the company doctor (in Dutch) or working conditions service (Arbodienst) if one of your employees becomes ill, and when they recover.
+In the Netherlands, you must notify the company doctor (in Dutch) or working conditions service (Arbodienst) if one of your employees becomes ill.
+You also report when they recover.
 If your employee is ill for a short period, you need not report anything to the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).